oliviawestmacottssw/SSW.Rules.Content/rules/web-servers---do-you-get-zero-downtime-when-updating-a-server/rule.md

 3. To view the current connections on the server, open a command prompt and enter netstat -an.
 You will be able to see the connections list dropping as users are sent to the other server
 ![ Run "netstat -an" to view the current connections on the server](Server-netstat.jpg)

 4. Allow the NLB to finish sending the connections to the remaining servers.
-The server you have drain stopped, will turn red when all the users have been moved to the other server
+The server you have drain stopped, will turn red when all the users have been moved to the other server​

 ![ When the server turns red, the connections have been dropped and you're ready to update](Server-red.jpg)